DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 ![8_running](https://github.com/user-attachments/assets/873a45fb-644e-4393-853f-a17f40ae1e9f)

-This is what CNCjs will look like while you are cutting:
+This is what CNCjs will look like while you are cutting, the status code will say "Run":

 ![8](/resources/assets/images/8.png)